-The diagram below presents an example set of milestones for one subcompetency in the same format as the ACGME Report Worksheet.
-For each reporting period, a fellow's performance on the milestones for each subcompetency will be indicated by selecting the level of milestones that best describes that fellow's performance in relation to those milestones.
+The diagram below presents an example set of milestones for one sub-competency in the same format as the ACGME Report Worksheet.
+For each reporting period, a fellow's performance on the milestones for each sub-competency will be indicated by selecting the level of milestones that best describes that fellow's performance in relation to those milestones.

-Level 1 Level 2 Level 3 Level 4 Level 5 Establishes personal and professional goals, identifying gap(s) between goals and current performance Demonstrates receptiveness to feedback, analyzing and reflecting on factors contributing to gap(s) between goals and current performance Seeks feedback episodically, and institutes behavioral change(s) when necessary Seeks feedback consistently, and sustains behavioral change as necessary Role models consistently seeking performance data with adaptability and humility, and coaches others on reflective practice Designs and implements a learning plan, with prompting Independently creates and implements an individualized learning plan Uses performance data to measure the effectiveness of the learning plan and when necessary, improves it Facilitates the design and implementing learning plans for others Comments: Not Yet C ompleted Level 1 middle of a milestones response box in the level implies that in that level and in lower been substantially ed. between levels in lower levels demonstrated sponse box on the line in s indicates that mileston have been substantially as well as some the higher level(s). es
+Level 1 Level 2 Level 3 Level 4 Level 5 profession identifying between g gap(s) Demonstrates receptiveness to feedback, analyzing and reflecting on factors contributing to gap(s) between goals and current performance Seeks feedback episodically, and institutes behavioral change(s) when necessary Seeks feedback consistently, and sustains behavioral change as necessary Role models consistently seeking performance data with adaptability and humility, and coaches others on reflective practice Designs and implements a learning plan, with prompting Independently creates and implements an individualized learning plan Uses performance data to measure the effectiveness of the learning plan and when necessary, improves it Facilitates the design and implementing learning plans for others Commen ts: Not Yet C ompleted Level 1 Selecting a response box in the middle of a level implies that milestones in that level and in lower levels have been substantially demonstrated. between levels in